 Carbon Armor was developed by our sister company Supporworks which is our dealer network, so we work very closely with Supportworks.
 Carbon Armor is backed by a 25 year transferable warranty that is nationally back by our dealer network.
 Supportworks has 8 engineers on staff constantly improving not only Carbon Armor but the other products we sell as well.

 Carbon Armor is 10 times stronger than steel and has been used by the US Defense, Army Corp of Engineers, and Aerospace engineers.
 It has been used for bridges, skyscrapers, and bomb shelters.

-After filling in any cracks, an epoxy is used as an adhesive to coat the wall along the place where support is needed.
-Carbon fiber strips are then applied over the epoxy, with a final layer of epoxy applied once the carbon fiber is set in place for better adherence to the wall.
-This process is then repeated as many times as it takes until the structure is fully supported.
-Once the final layer has dried and set, the whole thing can be painted over to match the rest of the surrounding project.
+Here is how it works, after filling in any crack or cracks that may have formed on your block wall, an epoxy is used as an adhesive to coat the wall where the support is needed.
+Then the high-strength carbon fiber strip is applied over the epoxy.
+Next, another layer of epoxy will be applied once the carbon fiber has been set in place to better adhere to the wall and make the wall more stable.
+This process is repeated as many times as it takes until the structure is fully supported.

 Why you need Carbon Armor?
 As forces of nature, such as moisture and frost, interact with the soil around your home, the soil expands.
 That expansion results in a constant inward force on your foundation wall until it can no longer support the pressure, causing cracking, bowing, and tipping.

 Also, Soil Shrinkage: While too much rain can cause major problems, the lack of rain can cause its own issues.
 When dry periods extend for months or years, clay soil dries out and shrinks.
 As the amount of soil around your house shrinks, it creates an empty space for your home to settle into.